Ba4bes/Psado/Docs/Connect-PSADO.md

 # Connect-PSADO

 ## SYNOPSIS
-Create a connection to PSADO, using a PATkey
+Create a connection to PSADO, using a PAT

 ## SYNTAX